ENCCS/julia-for-hpda/content/linear-algebra.rst

 .. figure:: img/iris_scatter_plot.png
    :align: center

    Scatter plot of the projected data.
+The plot is affected by the choice of eigenvectors (signs).

 Exercises
 ---------